The Cost of a Heat Pump (2025 Guide)

 Labor Costs

 The cost of labor can vary depending on your location and the contractor you choose.
+Expect to pay in larger metro areas with a higher cost of living.

 Saving Money on Heat Pump Installation Costs

-Through the Home Energy Rebates Program, part of the Inflation Reduction Act, homeowners may qualify to receive a heat pump tax credit of up to 30% of the installation costs, with a maximum credit amount of $2,000.
+Homeowners may qualify to receive a heat pump tax credit of up to 30% of the installation costs, with a maximum credit amount of $2,000.
 This credit applies to both the cost of the unit and the installation expenses.
 To qualify, the heat pump must meet specific energy efficiency criteria set by the U.S. Department of Energy (DOE).